kudajadridrizzle/kudajadri.website/src/File/homefaqs.md

 ---
 title: Wayanad Homestays - FAQs
 faqs:
-  - question: What are Wayanad homestays and how are they different from hotels??
+  - question: What are Wayanad homestays and how are they different from hotels?
     answer: Wayanad homestays are accommodations provided by local hosts, offering a homely atmosphere, personal attention, and cultural experiences.
 Unlike hotels, homestays in Wayanad focus on simplicity, local food, and